sharada-marasinha/Git-hub-testing/README.md

 ## Introduction

 Welcome, aspiring JavaScript developers!
 This repository is your playground to master the art of JavaScript programming.
-Whether you're a beginner or looking to sharpen your skills, we've got you covered with a wide range of topics and playful exercises.
+Whether you're a beginner or looking to sharpen your skills, i'm got you covered with a wide range of topics and playful exercises.

 ## Topics Covered